Joshua-Bettles/joshua-bettles.github.io/_pages/cv.md

 ======
 * Ph.D in Electronic and Electrical Engineering, The University of Manchester, 2027 (expected)
 * M.Eng. in Mechatronic Engineering with Industrial Placement, The University of Manchester, 2023
+    * Thesis: Inertial Control of a 3-Wheeled Omnidirectional Robot

 Work experience
 ======